TrinidadLeah/LA_hikes/README.md

 ### Description

-I made this Ruby app for my first project during General Assembly's Web Development Immersive program.
-It's a place where
+I made this Ruby app for my second project during General Assembly's Web Development Immersive program.
+It's a place where you can log your favorite hikes in the LA area, and see hikes others have taken.